wadcom/kisarra-docs/README.md

 ### Betirium Density

-The density of Betirium spot depends on how far it is from the center of the map.
+The density of a Betirium spot depends on how far it is from the center of the map.
 The expected density decreases linearly from 60 at the center of the map to 40 at the edge.